-- Informed that his or her medical history, diagnosis and care preferences will be discussed with other case conference participants; - Informed that he or she may incur a charge for the service for which a Medicare rebate will be payable.
+- Informed that their medical history, diagnosis and care preferences will be discussed with other case conference participants; - Informed that they may incur a charge for the service for which a Medicare rebate will be payable.

 Medicare benefits are only payable in respect of the service provided by the coordinating TAVI Practitioner or the attending interventional cardiologist, cardiothoracic surgeon or independent specialist or consultant physician.
 Benefits are not payable for another medical practitioner organising a case conference or for attendance by other medical practitioners at a TAVI Case Conference.